EzraDryerBU/TopDungeon/README.md

 -Checks if the base field collected is true.
 -If it isn't sets collected to true, changes the the sprite of the object this script is attached to emptyChest, and prints a message to the debug log.

+## Portal Class
+A class that will facilitate the transition between different games scenes.
+Inherits from Collidable.
+Has one fields and one method.

+### Fields
+-An array of strings that holds the different names of scenes.
+Called sceneNames.

+### <ins>Methods:</ins>
+### OnCollide
+-Overrides the virtual method of the Collidable class OnCollide.
+-Checks if the Collider2D object given to it belongs to the player.
+-If it does, declares a new string called sceneName and sets it equal to some random string from the sceneNames array.